McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/studyManagement.md

     Please refer to this doc to prepare email templates for your study: [Link](https://drdb.readthedocs.io/en/stable/Email%20Template.html)

     {: .important}
-    > These email template should be the same as the ones in the approaved study ethics protocol.
+    > These email template should be the same as the ones in the approved study ethics protocol.

 - **Study criteria**
     * **Age range**